 Definitely the not-good-enough ones (the ones you can’t sharpen properly and/or deliver no colour) do not enter the store!
 For little hands and big designs we stock the huge Woody from Stabilo, the giant Lyra ones and the Stockmar wax sticks and blocks.
 For bigger hands but not too deep pockets we stock some Daler Rowney and most of Derwent‘s range of good pencils of all kinds: Artists, Watercolour, Aquatone and Inktense.
 For the professionals we carry sets of Conté‘s Carrés crayons and their pastel pencils too, as well as the full range of Faber‘s Polychromos.
 In the Caran d’Ache range we stock their excellent Pablo and Supracolor and what to say of the Luminance range… to die for? the best ever? a dream come true?… and yes we have a few sets of these too!

-(PS All ranges are available in all three stores, tins and sets may vary.)
+(PS All ranges are available in both stores, tins and sets may vary.)

 - Bruynzeel: I like that Dutch brand of pencils, they are waxy and very smooth.
 We stock them in graphite (sets and individually), coloured pencils, watercolour and pastel in boxes of 12, 24, 48